Ethan-Liu-Ethan/TPC-AI-Literacy-Job-Postings/README.md

 This repository contains the supplementary appendices for the following research article:

-**Liu, S., & Chen, J.(corresponding author) (2026).
-Mapping AI Literacy Expectations in Technical and Professional Communication: Evidence from 137 AI-Referenced Job Postings. *IEEE Transactions on Professional Communication*.**
+**Liu, S., & Chen, J. (corresponding author) (2026).
+Mapping AI Literacy Expectations in Technical and Professional Communication: Evidence from 137 AI-Referenced Job Postings. *IEEE Transactions on Professional Communication*, 69(2), 148-167.**

 ## Appendices